 If you are proficient in Photoshop or Illustrator, you can download individual templates from here and add each one to add your images.
 This is what we started off doing and it took FOREVER.

 To make the process a whole lot easier and less painful, we added a designer to Book Bolt which I will be using for this tutorial.

-After you grab a Book Bolt account (we have a 3 day trial so check that out), log in to the software, and use the drop down menu to select the Book Bolt Designer:
+After you grab a Book Bolt account (we have a 3 day trial so check that out), log in to the software, and use the drop down menu to select the Book Bolt Designer (Studio):

-This will open up the designer and it will look like this:
+This will open up the Studio and it will look like this: